dhrishi/rainmaker-ble-wifi-bridge/README.md

 ```

 ## What to expect in this example?
-- This example showcases a BLE - Wi-Fi bridge to facilitate access to registered BLE devices over the cloud.
+- This example showcases a BLE - Wi-Fi bridge to facilitate access to registered BLE devices remotely using phone apps.
-- These BLE devices are discovered by the bridge and are represented as RainMaker devices which can be seen and controlled through the iOS/Android app.
+- BLE devices in the vicinity are discovered by the bridge and are represented as RainMaker devices which can be seen and controlled through the iOS/Android app.
-- When a parameter update is received to ESP32 over Wi-Fi from the iOS/Android app, it is mapped to the format accepted by the corresponding device and a characteristic write over BLE for is executed.
+- When a parameter update is received to ESP32 over Wi-Fi (from the iOS/Android app), it is mapped to the format accepted by the corresponding device and a characteristic write over BLE for is executed.
 This results into the actual action on the BLE device.

-- For demonstration, bridging of a Syska Light and a PLAYBULB CANDLE is implemented in this example.
+## Supported BLE Accessories
+Currently supported accessories:
+* Syska Light Bulb
+* PLAYBULB CANDLE
+* Adds-yours

 <img src="https://raw.githubusercontent.com/wiki/dhrishi/rainmaker-ble-wifi-bridge/images/BLE_Wi-Fi_Bridge_App.jpeg" width="250"/>